Federal Reserve asks Congress to limit Wall Street merchant banking

-WASHINGTON/NEW YORK The Federal Reserve Board recommended that Congress pare back Wall Street's ability to own physical commodities and engage in other aspects of merchant banking because of possible risks to the financial system, according to a report issued on Thursday.
+WASHINGTON/NEW YORK (Reuters) - The Federal Reserve Board recommended that Congress pare back Wall Street's ability to own physical commodities and engage in other aspects of merchant banking because of possible risks to the financial system, according to a report issued on Thursday.

-U.S. lawmakers should repeal grandfather status granted in 1999 for Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N) to conduct activities like storing and transporting physical commodities that other banks cannot do, the Fed said jointly with two other regulators.
+U.S. lawmakers should repeal permission granted in 1999 for Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N) to conduct activities like storing and transporting physical commodities that other banks cannot do, the Fed said jointly with two other regulators.

-Fed Governor Daniel Tarullo had already expressed misgivings about the commodities exemption and so the Fed's position was somewhat expected.
-Something of a surprise was the Fed opposition to merchant banking: Wall Street taking a direct ownership in non-financial businesses.
+Fed Governor Daniel Tarullo had already expressed misgivings about the commodities exemption, so the Fed's position was somewhat expected.
+The Fed's opposition, however, to merchant banking, was something of a surprise.

-The report was required under part of Dodd Frank, the Wall Street reform law, which required the Fed, the Federal Deposit Insurance Corp and the Office of the Comptroller of the Currency to report to Congress the types of banking activities that might pose risks to the financial system.
+The report was required under Dodd Frank, the Wall Street reform law, which required the Fed, the Federal Deposit Insurance Corp and the Office of the Comptroller of the Currency to report to Congress on the types of banking activities that might pose risks to the financial system.

 Existing rules allowing commodity investments raise "safety and soundness concerns as well as competitive issues," the Fed said.